 The picture shows a woman holding a book in her left hand with two men, to the left and right of her.
 The men are dressed in suits, vests and ties and wear caps.
 They are taller than she is.
 The woman is dressed in a warm and long checkered coat.
 To the left at the bottom of the picture is a valve and the left man (with his arm around the woman’s shoulder) is leaning on a railing.
 The picture seems to have been taken aboard a ship.

-The reverse side of this picture has the lay-out of a postcard – but unfortunately neither addressee nor date and place are indicated.
+The reverse side of this picture has the layout of a postcard – but unfortunately, neither addressee nor date and place is indicated.
 It must have been mailed in an envelope.
 The handwritten text, however, is surprising.
-The picture postcard belonged to the estate of Hermann Loewenhardt (1892-1972) who had emigrated from Germany to the United States in September 1921 and settled in Detroit.
+The picture-postcard belonged to the estate of Hermann Loewenhardt (1892-1972) who had emigrated from Germany to the United States in September 1921 and settled in Detroit.
 It was addressed to him (“Lieber Herman”, dear Herman) and signed by his sister, “Deine Hanny”, your Hanny (Johanna Loewenhardt, 1885-1972).
-A few words had been added in a different handwriting by “deine Schwester Clara”, your sister Clara (Clara Löwenhardt, 1880-1964).
+A few words had been added in different handwriting by “deine Schwester Clara”, your sister Clara (Clara Löwenhardt, 1880-1964).